Skip to content

 The protocol to use.
 This will typically be one of:

-• message for non-plugin synchronous message-based communications.
+• message for non-plugin message-based communications

 Any other protocol will be treated as a custom protocol and will be handled by a plugin.